newellp2019/pyconfluent/README.md

-# py-confluent
+# pyconfluent
-Bringing KSQL, Kafka Streams, Schema Registry APIs to Python 3, all in one clean package.
+pyconfluent brings most Confluent Kafka functionality to Python by providing wrappers for the KSQL and Schema Registry REST APIs, and an in-depth Pythonic interpretation of the Kafka Streams Java package inspired by Robinhood's `faust` and Winton's `winton-kafka-streams`.

-### Install
+### Installation

 `pip install pyconfluent`

 ### Usage

-pyconfluent requires the underlying Kafka services to be running.
-The easiest way is to start Confluent Platform, see: ``.
+pyconfluent requires the Confluent Platform and all its underlying services to be running.
+When creating class instances, make sure to pass in the list of brokers running or leave it empty to connect to `localhost`.

 ### KSQL